LadyKerr/gh-copilot-talk/vscode-day/slides.md

 # What we'll cover:

 - Brief Overview of GitHub Copilot
-- Tips and tricks for GitHub Copilot + VS Code
+- Tips for using GitHub Copilot + VS Code
 - Going Beyond your Editor
 - Live Demo
 - Q&A and Resources